 As for MCT oil or liquid coconut oil, you can try looking for them at your local health food store or at the health food section in a hypermart.
 MCT oil is more commonly available than liquid coconut oil.

-But after searching high and low and you still can't find them near where you live, go online to buy.
+But after searching high and low and you still can't find them near where you live, go online.

 So which online platform to buy from?

-I recommend Amazon.
+I strongly recommend iHerb because I often shop and buy from there.
 There you can find real user reviews about the type of fractionated coconut oil you intend to buy to help you make a smarter decision on which brand to go with.

 There's nothing wrong with using organic fractionated coconut oil, if you're willing to pay a few bucks more.
 But as far as I'm concerned, I don't think that is necessary.
 I'm using non-organic fractionated coconut oil, MCT oil, to be exact.